fong-lab/fong-lab-old-website/research/index.md

 # <i class="fas fa-microscope"></i> Research

 The Fong Lab seeks to understand how activity and experience shape neural circuits, and to develop plasticity-based interventions for treating neurological disorders.
 We use a variety of experimental approaches and engineering tools to achieve these goals.
-Current work focuses on the early visual pathway and neurodevelopmental visual impairment.
+Current work focuses on the central visual pathway and neurodevelopmental visual impairment.

 {% include section.html %}

 ## Current Projects

 {% capture text %}
 Visual deprivation is a classic paradigm for studying how transient disruptions to sensory experience can drive long-term plasticity in the brain.
-We investigate how the quality of visual experience differentially impacts activity statistics in the visual thalamus and cortex, and design tools to probe causal impact of altered activity statistics on long-term plasticity.
+We investigate how the quality of visual experience differentially impacts activity statistics in the visual thalamus and cortex, and design tools to probe causal relationships between altered activity statistics and long-term plasticity.

 {:.center}